 Writing a screenplay is no easy task, but the articles on ScriptMag.com, the premiere script writing community, provide helpful information, ranging from screenwriting basics to pitching your work to top executives in Hollywood.
 We have valuable information for beginners and pros alike, including tips on the successful work habits of the pros, helping you land your first writing assignment and a popular column, Balls of Steel, to motivate you on the days a writer struggles to pursue his or her dreams.
 No one can survive without a community of support.
 We are here to give you the tools you need, both in craft and motivation.

 There are rules of screenwriting, beginning with finding the perfect concept for your movie script.
 Once you find the idea, putting the words on the page requires an understanding of the screenwriting rules and formatting.
-The Writers Store offers the best screenwriting books and software, screenwriting lectures, and screenwriting classes, both online and at The Writers Store offices in Los Angeles.
+The Writers Store offers the best screenwriting books and software, screenwriting lectures, and screenwriting classes.
+Screenwriters University also has in-depth online courses, both live and self-paced.

 Sit back, get comfortable, and peruse the site.
 Your journey as a screenwriter begins today, with our help.
 Welcome to the ScriptMag community of writers!
-For all of the upcoming industry news and screenwriting tips, be sure to follow us on Twitter and Facebook.
+For all of the upcoming industry news and screenwriting tips, be sure to follow us on Twitter, Facebook, and Instagram.

 Submitting a script to Hollywood executives requires an understanding of screenplay format and story structure.
 The most effective way to accomplish correct formatting is to write in scriptwriting software, such as Final Draft or Movie Magic Screenwriter.